Controlling Logic Flow Inside Loops

 count = 0 while count < 5: # Increment count by 1 count += 1 # When count equals 3 if count == 3: # Skip to the next iteration continue print(count)

-When this code is executed, the iteration where count is 3 is skipped due to the continue keyword, resulting in the following output:
+When this code is executed, the iteration where count equals 3 is skipped due to the continue keyword, producing the following output:

 1 2 4 5